theresaabl/mastermind/README.md

 The main purpose of the classes used in this program are:

-1. The Screen class handles many of the user interface and console interactions, such as clearing the screen, taking user input, requesting plain text mode or not, and printing different messages.
+1. The `Screen` class handles many of the user interface and console interactions, such as clearing the screen, taking user input, requesting plain text mode or not, and printing different messages.

-2. The GameMenu class is responsible for displaying the main game menu and handling the user's menu choices.
+2. The `GameMenu` class is responsible for displaying the main game menu and handling the user's menu choices.

-3. The ChooseLevel class  is responsible for displaying the level menu, handling the user's choice and initialise the corresponding game.
+3. The `ChooseLevel` class  is responsible for displaying the level menu, handling the user's choice and initialise the corresponding game.

-4. The Game class encapsulates the core game logic, including setting up the game level, creating the secret code, and managing the game loop.
+4. The `Game` class encapsulates the core game logic, including setting up the game level, creating the secret code, and managing the game loop.

-5. The Guess class handles the user's guesses, validating them, and calculating the score.
+5. The `Guess` class handles the user's guesses, validating them, and calculating the score.

-6. The Board class manages the display of the game board either in plain text mode or not, showing the user's guesses and the corresponding scores.
+6. The `Board` class manages the display of the game board either in plain text mode or not, showing the user's guesses and the corresponding scores.

 The relationships between the classes are as follows:

-- The Game class has dependencies on the Screen, Guess, and Board classes.
+- The `Game` class has dependencies on the `Screen`, `Guess`, and `Board` classes.
-- The GameMenu ChooseLevel, Guess and Board classes all have a dependency on the Screen class.
+- The `GameMenu`, `ChooseLevel`, `Guess` and `Board` classes all have a dependency on the `Screen` class.

 ### Imports